 Headmistress in Bremerhaven: Fight against overload and lack of space!

-A stricter everyday life of school management
+A more difficult everyday life for the school management

-The space deficiency problem
+The lack of space problem

 An appeal to society